admindatahandbook/book/testing/index.md

 When instituting a review process, it is important to ensure that the interests of researchers and the public are both protected, meaning that the independence of the research is guaranteed, in order to maintain full credibility of research findings.
 For example, data use agreements might specify that identifying details of the data provider may be withheld, but the data provider cannot revoke permission to use the data *ex post*.
 Without this protection, academic freedom is curbed, and researchers may spend time and resources on a project that they later cannot publish; in the long run, such approaches would likely stifle research use of data and introduce systematic biases in research results.

 Public data providers, such as government agencies, are bound to uphold the interest of citizens and the public good.
 In the eyes of a public servant, this goal may conflict with costly investments in data analysis with uncertain benefits.
 The strongest incentive for undertaking more formal access to administrative data is therefore often an explicit legal mandate.
 Chapter \@ref(olda) gives a compelling description of the role of federal funding as a signal of endorsement by the national government, which spurred action at the state level to make Ohio's labor data accessible.
-Similarly, chapter \@ref(iab) on the IAB and chapter \@ref(nbirdt) by Donna Curtis Maillet and James Ted McDonald on the NB-IRDT describe the legal mandate of those institutions to create access to vital administrative data under these institutions' care.
+Similarly, chapter \@ref(iab) on the RDC-IAB and chapter \@ref(nbirdt) by Donna Curtis Maillet and James Ted McDonald on the NB-IRDT describe the legal mandate of those institutions to create access to vital administrative data under these institutions' care.
 The City of Cape Town (chapter \@ref(cct)) underwent a concerted shift in institutional priorities with a formal new data policy that put the focus on open access to data.

 Lastly, systematized access to administrative data can be designed in such a way that the data intermediary or the researchers who benefit from access to the data for their own research agenda give back and provide value to the data provider in the form of technical expertise, policy advice, or data analysis.
 The OLDA, for example, has a sophisticated outreach program with *data days* and a [Workforce Success Measures dashboard](https://workforcesuccess.chrr.ohio-state.edu/home) for the public.
 Researchers could also provide training and capacity building for the data provider.
 The City of Cape Town requires researchers to share tools and analysis files with CCT staff.